Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 Many enterprise VDR providers don't publish pricing.
 That's a red flag.
 You'll get on a sales call, they'll ask about your deal size, and the quote will come in 3-10x what you expected.
 If you're a small business, this pricing model isn't built for you.

-The sweet spot for most small businesses and startups is between $69 and $200/month - flat pricing, no per-user surcharges, and enough security features to satisfy investors and lawyers.
+The sweet spot for most small businesses is between $69 and $200/month - flat pricing, no per-user surcharges, and enough security features to satisfy investors, advisors, and lawyers.

 Let's look at what's actually available.
 This isn't a definitive ranking - it's a practical breakdown of who each tool is built for.